Xamla/rosvita-documentation/source/Gamepad_Teaching.rst

 For Tablets we recommend a Windows Surface with the an i7 CPU.
 For Smartphones any recent upper-middleclass 6 inch Android device can be used.
 When a Smartphone is used we recommend a Gamepad that can hold the Smartphone, so that it is not required to carry around two devices.
-The `Raiju Mobile <https://www.razer.com/gaming-controllers/razer-raiju-mobile>` Gamepad has been used during development and has proven itself as a solid Gamepad.
+The `"Raiju Mobile" <https://www.razer.com/gaming-controllers/razer-raiju-mobile>`_ Gamepad has been used during development and has proven itself as a solid Gamepad.

 Getting Started